zlatanvasovic/hackwork/CONTRIBUTING.md

 ### Wrapping

-80 characters are limit, with some exceptions (e.g. long links).
+80 characters are limit, with some exceptions (e.g. links).

 ### Style guide